thatnewcloudguy/aws-bootcamp-cruddur-2023/journal/week0.md

 ### Billing and Security Videos

 I saw the videos on Security and Billing.
-I was also able to answer and submit the quiz on the Security video.
+I was also able to answer and submit the quiz on the Security  and Billing videos.

 ### Setting up Billing Alarm and Budget using CLI

 I was able to set up billing alarm and budget for my AWS account using the AWS CLI.
+The code was committed to_docs/aws/json folder.

 ### Conceptual Diagram - Napkin Sketch